Cucumber (software)

 Cucumber is a software tool that supports behavior-driven development (BDD).
 Central to the Cucumber BDD approach is its ordinary language parser called Gherkin.
 It allows expected software behaviors to be specified in a logical language that customers can understand.
 As such, Cucumber allows the execution of feature documentation written in business-facing text.
 It is often used for testing other software.
 It runs automated acceptance tests written in a behavior-driven development (BDD) style.

-Cucumber was originally written in the Ruby programming language. and was originally used exclusively for Ruby testing as a complement to the RSpec BDD framework.
+Cucumber was originally written in the Ruby programming language and was originally used exclusively for Ruby testing as a complement to the RSpec BDD framework.
 Cucumber now supports a variety of different programming languages through various implementations, including Java and JavaScript.
-The open source port of Cucumber in .NET is called SpecFlow.
+There is a port of Cucumber to .NET called SpecFlow, now superseded by Reqnroll.

 Gherkin language

 Gherkin is the language that Cucumber uses to define test cases.
 It is designed to be non-technical and human readable, and collectively describes use cases relating to a software system.
 The purpose behind Gherkin's syntax is to promote behavior-driven development practices across an entire development team, including business analysts and managers.
 It seeks to enforce firm, unambiguous requirements starting in the initial phases of requirements definition by business management and in other stages of the development lifecycle.

 In addition to providing a script for automated testing, Gherkin's natural language syntax is designed to provide simple documentation of the code under test.
 Gherkin currently supports keywords in dozens of languages.